 P with the body of

-Although the body of
+The body of

-private part which is not in SPARK.
+P's private part, which is

 another package named

-other simply returns 0 in that case.
+A while the other simply returns 0 in that case.

-Off, so that it is ignored by GNATprove.
-Remark that
+Off so it's ignored by GNATprove.

-GNATprove will try to demonstrate that
+However, GNATprove tries to show that

-Not_Found will never be raised in
+Not_Found is never raised in

 raised.
 Looking at

-Search_Zero_N, it is indeed likely that an exception is
+Search_Zero_N, it's indeed likely that an exception